wombleton/gitlaw-nz/acts/B/Broadcasting Act 1989.md

 ##### 14 Offences

-*   Every broadcaster commits an offence and is liable on summary conviction to a fine not exceeding $100,000---
+*   Every broadcaster commits an offence and is liable on conviction to a fine not exceeding $100,000---

     *   (a) who fails to comply with an order made in respect of that broadcaster under [section 13(1)][16]; or